FelipeMezzarana/Linkfire_data_engineer_task/README.md

 ### SQL Scripts

-Inside the folder "Linkfire_data_engineer_task/sql_queries/validate_output_queries" you will find 8 SQL Scripts, 4 to check for null values and 4 to check for invalid data (1 for each table)
+First, [I created eight SQL Scripts](sql_queries/validate_output_queries), four to check for null values and four to check for invalid data (one for each table)

 **Scripts to check for null values will:**
 + Check NULL values quantity for each columns in each table